RePsychLing/RePsychLing.github.io/tutorial.md

 * julia> `IJulia.notebook(dir=".")`
 * Some installation might happen, then your working directory will open in a web browser window.
 * Click on `Complexity.ipynb` to open it
-* Put your cursor in a code block and type ctrl-Enter to run the block.
-You will see [*] to the left while it's running, and [1] after it runs.
+* Put your cursor in a code block and type ctrl-Enter to run the block
+    - You will see [*] to the left while it's running, and [1] after it runs.
+    - Loading packages can take a long time the first time you run a script because of the precompiling.

 ## Installation Check